-Peanut butter banana… oh I see you there, ya beauty.
+Peanut butter banana baked oatmeal… oh I see you there, ya beauty.

 Did ya know peanut butter and banana are probably my favorite flavor combination ever?
 Seriously I don’t know what could be better duo than that.
 I have a habit of eating the same things for weeks at a time.
 Therefore, it should come as absolutely no surprise that I ate a peanut butter and banana sandwich for lunch for a solid year as a kid.

 What can I say?
 The heart wants what it wants.

 So, it is the first day of school today.
 You best believe I am looking for all kinds of recipes to take with me to class.
 I am starting my second year of my Ph.D. program (read about my first year here) and basically have all my classes on Tuesdays and Thursdays.
 While this means I get to have a four day weekend, it also means I have to get my booty up by 9 AM for class!

 So that means we’re going to be thinking of ALLL the ways I can prep a breakfast to go, ya feel?
 Because we don’t have time that early in the morning to mess around.

 So we’ve got on the site so many kinds of oats.
 Overnight oats (and more overnight oats).
 We’ve got steel cut oats and breakfast bowls and we’ve even got quinoa pretending to be oats.
 BUT we have yet to explore baked oatmeal in all it’s glory.